Writing Documentation#

 • Do not git add files from docs/_build/.

-Jupyter Books#
+Jupyter Book#

 Documentation Structure#